 Did the message leave you encouraged?

-Was the overall focus on Jesus, the work of the cross, and the grace of God?
+Most importantly, was the overall focus on Jesus, the work of the cross, and the grace of God?